viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 Now that you've set up your robot, you can start configuring and testing it.

 1. If you haven’t already, set up the Raspberry Pi by following our [Raspberry Pi Setup Guide](/get-started/installation/prepare/rpi-setup/).
-1. Go to [the Viam app](https://app.viam.com) and create a new robot instance in your preferred organization.
+1. Go to [the Viam app](https://app.viam.com) and create a new machine instance in your preferred organization.
 1. Then follow the instructions on the **Setup** tab.

 {{< tabs >}}